Green Energy International Limited donates mini barracks to Nigeria Navy

-The outgoing Flag Officer Commanding (FOC) Eastern Naval Command Rear Admiral S.K Ibrahim have affirmed that that the Nigeria Navy will continue to provide adequate security to critical national assets (CNA) in the Niger Delta to ensure increased economic development of the area, for the overall benefit of the people and investors.
+The outgoing Flag Officer Commanding (FOC) Eastern Naval Command Rear Admiral Sanusi Kashim Ibrahim have affirmed that the Nigeria Navy will continue to provide adequate security to critical national assets (CNA) in the Niger Delta to ensure increased economic development of the area, for the overall benefit of the people and investors.

 This was stated at the commissioning of the Navy Mini-Barracks at Ekefe Junction – Ikuru Town, Rivers State.
 The mini barracks was built and donated to the Nigerian Navy by Green Energy International Limited, the Operator of the Otakikpo marginal field in collaboration with its technical partner, Lekoil Oil and Gas limited.